 - Obtain medical assistance right away.
 Obviously, if you feel injured at the scene, request transport to the hospital or have a friend or family member take you.
 You may feel like waiting it out to see if your pain or issues will resolve.
 I suggest setting an appointment right away with your family doctor, or if you do not wish to go to an emergency room, at least to a walk-in clinic.
 They will pay for the visit using your auto insurance or health insurance.

 - You may notify your own insurance, however, do not speak with any insurance company representative insuring the driver who was involved in the bicycle accident without first speaking with a bicycle accident lawyer.

-- If an insurance company adjuster or lawyer requests that you undergo an “independent medical evaluation” (IME) before filing a bicycle accident injury claim, do not agree to do so without consulting with a lawyer first.
+- If a car insurance company adjuster, or lawyer, requests that you undergo an “independent medical evaluation” (IME) before filing a bicycle accident injury claim, do not agree to do so without consulting with a lawyer first.

 For more information about Florida bicycle accident injury claims, call attorney Tim Nies of Van Riper and Nies Attorneys day or night.
 Tim is an Army Ranger Veteran and a former lead insurance defense trial attorney.
 Tim provides free consultations 24 hours/day.
 Van Riper and Nies Attorneys has offices in Boca Raton, Deerfield Beach, Delray Beach, West Palm Beach and Stuart, Florida.